-Since last year, the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning on 1 April 2021.
-This adoption did not have a material effect on the accounting policies of the Company.
+During the current year the Company adopted all the new and revised International Financial Reporting Standards (IFRS) that are relevant to its operations and are effective for accounting periods beginning on 1 April 2021.
+This adoption did have a material effect on the accounting policies of the Company.